Denis Gifford: Collection of comics and other popular media

 Gifford's collection had suffered an early setback, an anecdote related by Bob Monkhouse: "You cannot begin to imagine his grief when he completed his National Service to return home to find that his mother had thrown away his huge collection of Film Fun, The Joker, Merry and Bright and a dozen other titles ...
 Denis was to spend the rest of his life trying to replace those lost copies."
 Gifford's mother was later to express deep regret at their destruction.

 Despite his hopes that his vast collection might form the basis of a national museum of comics, through an archive such as the Victoria and Albert Museum National Art Library Comics and Comic Art Collection, it was broken up and auctioned off after his death, "leaving 12 tons of paper at his home to be cleared and sorted."
 Monkhouse reflected in the foreword to auction catalogue of The Denis Gifford Collection on how one "whose researches were so meticulous have allowed this vast gathering of treasures to have swollen into such unruly and uncatalogued confusion".
 The sale was described in the auction pamphlet as "surely the largest private collection of annuals, books, cartoons, cinema history, comics, ephemera & original artwork ever to come on the market.
 The collection, housed in some 600 boxes and weighing ten tons, arrived on a groaning lorry and took five men nearly three hours to unload.
 We expect sales to run to some 4000 lots."

-Gifford's collection was the product of his lifelong passion for comics and popular culture, and his highly prolific research work was an attempt to provide a comprehensive history of the ephemeral.
-Particularly in the early decades of his writing on the subject, pop culture drew little attention from academic research and Gifford was particularly passionate about the most obscure examples of vintage comics, film, television and radio, and determined that they should be recognised, chronicled and remembered before extant copies were lost.
+Gifford's collection reflects his lifelong interest in comics and popular culture, while his extensive research sought to document aspects of popular culture that had received comparatively little scholarly attention.
+He was particularly interested in obscure examples of vintage comics, film, television, and radio, especially during early decades of his research, when such material was often overlooked by academic studies.
+His work aimed to identify, document and preserve these examples before surviving copies were lost.